| Home | | Blog | About Author | Certificates | Research Publications | About Us | Contact Us |

 As per the research of the World Health Organization (2023), it shows that risk factors of global diseases are mainly due to unhealthy diet which contributes to obesity, diabetes and heart conditions.

 So, the important question is: “are you actually nourishing your body or just taking food to fill the stomach?”
+A balanced meal plan is not all about a strict or restricted dieting or leaving the favorite foods.

 It’s about: